Eurodesk Ireland

 To get a sense of what volunteering can do for you, watch the Eurodesk video on Volunteering.

-Much of this information has been compiled by Euroguidance Ireland and Eurodesk Ireland, as part of a booklet ‘Europe is Open to You!’ providing information on European opportunities for young people including studying, training, working and volunteering.
+Much of this information has been compiled as part of a booklet ‘Europe is Open to You!’ providing information on European opportunities for young people including studying, training, working and volunteering.

 Subscribe to our Connect2Europe newsletter to keep up to date with European opportunities, grants, events, useful resources and news .